ngs2410/calculator/README.md

 --------

 - A simple accumulating calculator
+- Uses Polymer with no other external dependencies
 - Supports addition, subtraction, multiplication, division and square root
 - Displays current value and prior value
 - Displays current operation